lks21c/baram/readme.md

 ## S3

-### Automatic KMS Setting

-All you have to do is just initialize S3Manager with your bucket name.
+To import `S3Manager`, all you have to do is just initialize S3Manager with your bucket name.

-S3 Manager will automatically set KMS key for you.

 ```python
 from baram.s3_manager import S3Manager

 sm = S3Manager('baram-test')
 ```
+### Automatic KMS key Setting

+Once initialized, `S3Manager` will automatically set KMS key for you.

+You don't have to manually configure KMS for S3 actions such as putting object, etc.

-### Delete Directory with files
+### Delete directory with files

 Suppose your bucket has a directory with 3 files.

 ![image](https://github.com/lks21c/baram/assets/3079144/81185772-7a67-43bb-83a2-a652f2a6e3d0)

-You can delete the directory including all sub-directories and files with just one line of code.
+You can delete the directory including all subdirectories and files with just one line of code.

 ```python
 from baram.s3_manager import S3Manager